pongpatapee/image_description_service/README.md

 # Image Description Service

-A toy program to play around with AWS S3 and implementing a caching layer with Redis
+A toy program to play around with

+- AWS S3
+- Implementing server-side caching with Redis
+- Vercel CI/CD